4GeeksAcademy/css-tutorial-exercises-course/README.md

 ## Manual installation

-1) Install the learnpack package manager for education and the html plugin to compile and test html exercises:
+1) Install learnpack, the package manager for learning tutorials and the html compiler plugin for learnpack, make sure you also have node.js 14+:

 ```bash
 $ npm i learnpack -g